wobcom/rcli/README.md

 rcli supports not a lot of commands.
 This is kinda intentional.
 We are currently using [Junos Ansible solution](https://www.juniper.net/documentation/us/en/software/junos-ansible/ansible/topics/concept/junos-ansible-modules-overview.html) to manage our router.
-This is quite hard to setup and dependencies need to be very well maintained.
+This is quite hard to set up and dependencies need to be very well maintained.

 We have a lot of people using this and a lot of small tasks, which are automated or can be done my almost anyone due to hard automation.
-Therefore, we want to get rid of some of the hand-crafted playbooks based on the Ansible solution.
+Therefore, we want to get rid of some hand-crafted playbooks based on the Ansible solution.

 ### apply